-Sick bay is located within the school office building.
+Sick bay is located in each front office.

 Any student who is sick or injured must:

 - obtain a sick note from their classroom teacher (where possible); - report to the school office for assistance; and - be signed in by the school office staff.